-Stage 3 is another epic day on the Tour du Mont Blanc as you cross over the Col de la Seigne (2516m) from France into Italy.
-There’s also a good chance of spotting marmots once over the Col descending into Vallée de la Lée Blanche.
+Stage 3 is another epic day on the Tour du Mont Blanc crossing over the Col de la Seigne (2516m) from France into Italy.
+There’s a good chance of spotting marmots once over the Col descending into Vallée de la Lée Blanche.

 If you’ve stayed in Chapieux you can shave an hour and a half off your hike time by taking the frequent shuttle bus from Les Chapieux to Ville des Glaciers (€3.50 each in 2022 – 12 year olds or below are free) – (see our TMB Public Transport Options post) where the trail gradually turns into the climb for the Col de la Seigne.
 The shuttle bus ONLY runs in peak season so only in July and August.

 If you’ve pushed onto Refuge les Mottets the previous day you’ll be bang at the bottom of the Col and can roll out of the refuge onto the trail after breakfast with fresh legs to tackle the Col.

 Whilst the Cicerone guide book describes the Col de la Seigne as ‘one of the easiest crossings of the circuit’, we would beg to disagree.
 On tired legs from the previous day’s dual col climb, don’t underestimate the Col de la Seigne.
-The climb may be gradual but it takes some stamina to keep going to the top with several false summits dashing your spirits until you finally reach the top.
+The climb may be gradual but it takes some stamina to keep going to the top with several false summits dashing your spirits can be somewhat frustrating until you finally reach the top.

 Once you summit, in clear weather you’ll see Mont Blanc and the impressive spire of the Aiguille Noire (de Peuterey) on your left and the Vallée de la Lée Blanche before you.
 From here you’ll descend passing La Casermetta (2365m), an old customs house which is now an environmental awareness centre and well worth a visit.